AmazingMonster/conceptrodon/README.md

 This library is only tested with Clang.
 It won't work with GCC since GCC still doesn't support explicit specialization inside a struct.
 There are workarounds and a GCC compatible version is planned in the future.

 ## Future
 Descriptions will be gradually added to each function.
-A GCC-compatible version will be added after..
+A GCC-compatible version will be added after.

 ## Install
 Since this is a header-only library, you can download the library and include what you need like your own headers.